 The members of the Graduate Advisory Committee can be changed by request of the student to the DGS.
 Such requests should be made and approved in writing.

 2. Qualifying Examination Committee

-By the beginning of the 2nd year the DGS will appoint a Qualifying Examination Committee consisting of the two proposition advisors and one additional faculty member, of which the primary and one other committee member must be Graduate Faculty at Northwestern.
-The composition of this Committee may, but is not required to, be identical to the Graduate Advisory Committee.
+By the beginning of the 2nd year the DGS will appoint a Qualifying Examination Committee.
+The composition of this Committee is identical to the Graduate Advisory Committee.